Urban (Im)mobilities and Borderland Narratives

 14-15 October 2021 ONLINE

-FRINGE Urban Narratives: Peripheries, Identities, Intersections and the Association for Literary Urban Studies present this joint symposium that will explore inequalities within systems of mobility, with a particular focus on their representation in urban narratives.
+FRINGE Urban Narratives: Peripheries, Identities, Intersections and the Association for Literary Urban Studies present this joint conference that will explore inequalities within systems of mobility, with a particular focus on their representation in urban narratives.

 Registration is free and now open here

-Our symposium builds on recent contributions of literary scholarship on mobility (Marian Aguiar, Charlotte Mathieson and Lynne Pearce) and is rooted in the “new mobilities” framework developed by the sociologists and geographers (Miloš N. Mladenović, Catherine N. Nash, Andrew Gorman-Murray, Mimi Sheller and John Urry).
+Our conference builds on recent contributions of literary scholarship on mobility (Marian Aguiar, Charlotte Mathieson and Lynne Pearce) and is rooted in the “new mobilities” framework developed by the sociologists and geographers (Miloš N. Mladenović, Catherine N. Nash, Andrew Gorman-Murray, Mimi Sheller and John Urry).
 This framework is sensitive to the intersecting dimensions of power and discrimination that shape urban kinetic features.
 We invite scholars across disciplines and geographical contexts with an interest in examining how (im)mobility in the city is constructed and narrated by intersections of race, nationality, disability, class, gender, sexual orientation and other social categories and status markers.
 We are particularly interested in work that addresses liminal or queer identities, urban borderlands (alleyways, bridges, roads, borders between neighborhoods) and experiences that operate in or between peripheral urban environments, from post-industrial zones in capital cities to (sub)urban environments that are situated outside the canonized capitals of modernity and postmodernity.

 With a focus on narratives (fictional or non-fictional), we welcome papers on the following topics:

 - theoretical accounts of space and transport from an intersectional perspective

 - the humanities turn in the “new mobilities” paradigm

 - urban peripheries and their relation to different mobility regimes and practices